 THe art of OBSERVATION

-My photography style – The core of what I do, how I shoot weddings
+My photography approach – The core of what I do, how I shoot weddings

 With my natural, documentary style of wedding photography, observation is key.
 I’m a quiet observer, a natural people watcher, immersing myself into every wedding.
 Quietly and calmly tuning in; watching, listening and waiting.

 What am I looking for?
-I love the funny moments, finding humour in the smallest thing, especially the unexpected.
-A glance, obvious expressions of love, big smiles, tears, hugs, touch, silly faces, kisses, even bigger laughs.
-And the less obvious things like shapes, bold colours, meaningful details, symmetry, things that just catch my eye.
+I love finding humour in the smallest thing, especially the unexpected.
+A glance, obvious expressions of love, big smiles, tears, hugs, touch, kisses, even bigger laughs.
+And the less obvious things like shapes, bold colours, meaningful details, wonderful things that just catch my eye.
 Believe it or not, there’s always so much going on at a wedding.
 I’m busy watching and listening, trying to sense when something meaningful is about to happen, and positioning myself so I’m ready to capture it.

 I capture the day as it truly is – not directing or disrupting the flow, instead letting genuine interactions, authentic moments and emotions evolve on their own.
 Never setting up moments, or faking shots, asking for something to be repeated or exaggerated.
-That’s definitely NOT my way of working.
-That’s why I won’t work to a shot list.
-When I’m getting into the flow of a wedding, in a natural and discreet way, following moments with my camera. the last thing I want to do is pull out a list of photos my couples have been told to ask for.
+That’s not my way of working, and why I won’t work to a shot list.

 Let’s face it.
 That’s what you’ve seen at other weddings and that’s what make you cringe!